manutalcual/winredock/README.md

 application.
 (Comments and requess for improvement are welcome, however.)

+### Not compiling

+Use the binaries in "bin" directory.
+There are Cygwin64 DLLs and the executable app.

 ### Compilation

 This is a Windows application, so it needs a Windows compiler.
 I prefer